xenitane/computer-programming-notes/control-flow/label-goto.md

 // and we can similarly implement the continue and break statements.
 ```

-> [!info] As we have seen the _preprocessors[^1]_, there is a method for us to create a label maker for loop labels.
+> [!tip] As we have seen the _preprocessors[^1]_, there is a method for us to create a label maker for loop labels.
 Let's see how it's done, shall we.
 The reason for this is that with this we can make several loops.
 > ```c
 > #include<stdio.h>
 >